4817 Butler Road Glyndon, MD 21071

 • Damage to the tissue on the inside of your mouth

-In most cases, your dentist will be able to diagnose you with bruxism.
+In most cases, your dentist can diagnose bruxism.
 Even if you are unaware that you are grinding your teeth, your dentist can see the damage it is doing to your teeth.
-This is simply another reason why regular dental checkups every six months are so vital to your oral health.
+This is simply another reason why regular dental checkups every six months are vital to your oral health.

 Treatment for Teeth Grinding in Glyndon, MD